marciliobbarboza2/Social-Lobby/README.md

 See docs/wireframes.md for all wireframe designs.

-## Tips for Your Blogging Journey
+## Tips for Your Social Journey

-- Write from the heart - Authenticity resonates with readers
+- Share from the heart - Authenticity resonates with friends
-- Be consistent - Regular posts help build your audience
+- Be consistent - Regular posts help you stay connected
-- Have fun - If you're not enjoying it, your readers won't either!
+- Have fun - If you're not enjoying it, your friends won't either!
-- Experiment - Try different styles and topics to find your voice
+- Experiment - Try different types of posts to find your voice

 ## Development